benrodriguezmoran/PWA-text-editor/README.md

 ## Installation
-Clone this repository, run npm i, then npm run start in the Develop folder.
+Clone this repository, run npm i, then npm run build, then npm run start in the Develop folder.

 ## Credits
 MSU Full Stack Bootcamp coursework